databrary/www/databrary/input/pages/resources/responsibilities/investigators.md

 ## Guiding Ethical Principles

-Databrary's three guiding ethical principles embody the committment that is expected of all community members to build a community that follows the highest ethical standards.
+Databrary's three guiding ethical principles embody the commitment that is expected of all community members to build a community that follows the highest ethical standards.

 As a member of the Databrary community you promise to:

 1. treat Databrary data with the **same high standard of care** that you treat data collected in your own laboratory.
 1. ensure that participants' wishes about sharing their data are respected.
-1. take care in granting and managing access for *affiliates* and take responsiblility for their use of Databrary.
+1. take care in granting and managing access for *affiliates* and take responsibility for their use of Databrary.

 ## Specific Responsibilities for Authorized Investigators